 1. Lay Off the Harsh Soaps

 When it’s hot outside and you’re sweating non-stop, you probably reach for a cleanser that promises to make your skin squeaky clean.
 But in the winter months when there’s close to no humidity in the air whatsoever, you’ll want to wash your face with something that’s not going to take all of your skin’s moisture with it when you rinse it off.
-A soap-free cleanser, like micellar water, is ideal.
-Why?
-Because soap strips skin of much-needed oils, so stay away if you experience dry skin in winter.
-Pacifica Coconut Micellar Water Cleansing Tonic ($12, ulta.com) features coconut water, which tones and hydrates skin.
-Need something a bit more robust?
-If you’ve got dry skin, try a gentle cleanser, like Cetaphil.
-If you’re acne prone, opt for something hydrating and gentle that still contains treatment ingredients, like SLMD’s Acne Cleanser.
+A soap-free cleanser, like micellar water, is an ideal option because soap strips skin of much-needed oils.
+Another gentle cleanser that also works if you’re acne prone is SLMD’s Salicylic Acid Cleanser.

 2. Layer Products Like You Layer Clothes